What Are The Benefits Of Breathing Exercises?

 - Ujjayi: A “victorious” or “oceanic” breathing technique in which one inhales and exhales through the nose while creating a slight resistance in the throat, resulting in a rushing sound.

-Pranayama can be done as a stand-alone practice, but is often used in combination with asanas (yoga poses) and meditation.
-It is recommended to learn and practice pranayama under the guidance of an experienced teacher.
+Pranayama can be done alone or with asanas (yoga poses) and meditation.
+It’s best to learn from an experienced teacher.

 Frequently asked questions about breathing